Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 Volunteer/Internship experience:

-- Include any relevant experience you’ve gained through volunteering or through internships
+- Write down any relevant experience that you’ve gained through volunteering or through internships

-- Remark any achievements or responsibilities you fulfilled in these roles
+- Highlight any accomplishments or responsibilities you took on during these roles.

 References: